The IMP Club Ltd Rules

 e) Elect the Chairman, Club Secretary and Treasurer and other such officers as the Board of Directors shall decide as described in Rule 14.

-f) Elect two Auditors to audit the current year's accounts, the Auditors shall be Full or Associate members of the Club and shall not be currently serving on the Board of Directors,
+f) In any year where the Board has decided that an Internal Audit should be carried out, elect an Internal Auditor to audit the current year's accounts.
+The Internal Auditor shall be a Full or Associate member of the Club and shall not be currently serving on the Board of Directors.

-18. AGENDA: Items for discussion at an Annual General Meeting shall be notified to the Secretary at least 28 days before such meeting.
+18. AGENDA FOR AGM: Items for discussion at an Annual General Meeting shall be notified to the Secretary at least 56 days before such meeting.
 The agenda shall be published in the copy of the magazine prior to the date of the Annual General Meeting, however the non-receipt, by any member, of the agenda shall not invalidate the proceedings.
 Any item not included in the agenda prior to the date of the meeting may be discussed at the end of the normal proceedings under Any Other Business.
 No votes can be taken on topics raised in “Any other business”.

-21. BANKING: All monies of the Club shall be banked by the Treasurer in the name of the Club, except, where permitted by the Board of Directors, accounts are set up and managed by Committee members with an aim to be self-financing or used as a float.
-Where an Area Centre Co-ordinator (ACO) wishes to run a self-funding account it shall first be requested formally to the committee at a committee meeting.
+21. BANKING AND ACCOUNTS: All monies of the Club shall be banked by the Treasurer or other authorised Member of the Club in the name of the Club, except, where permitted by the Board of Directors, accounts are set up and managed by Committee members with an aim to be self-financing as for Regalia.
+Area Organisers or Club Weekend Event Organisers or Committee Members may keep small cash accounts but must provide details to and co-ordinate with the Treasurer and follow their advice and requirements.
 The Committee shall ensure that true accounts are kept of the Club's transactions and of all sums of money received or disbursed.
 The records of all accounts shall be kept at such place as prescribed by the Committee.

-22. AUDITORS: The auditors appointed at the Annual General Meeting will examine and ascertain the correctness of all the Club accounts (including those of ACOs where applicable) and the balance sheet that will be presented to the subsequent Annual General Meeting.
-The Auditors shall have free access to all financial records and stock of the Club, which must be readily available at all reasonable times.
-A retiring Treasurer will not be eligible to become an Auditor in the year following his retirement.
+22. AUDITORS: The Internal Auditor appointed at the Annual General Meeting will examine and ascertain the correctness of all the Club accounts (including those of ACOs where applicable) and the balance sheet that will be presented to the subsequent Annual General Meeting.
+The Auditor shall have free access to all financial records and stock of the Club, which must be readily available at all reasonable times.
+The Internal Auditor may choose to co-opt another member to assist.
+A retiring Treasurer will not be eligible to become an Auditor in the year following his/her retirement.

-25. CLUB PROPERTY: All equipment and other items held by Club officials in order for them to carry out their duties will remain the property of the Club and shall be made available to the Board of Directors upon request or when official duties cease.
+25. CLUB PROPERTY: All equipment and other items held by Club representatives and officers in order for them to carry out their duties will remain the property of the Club and shall be made available to the Board of Directors upon request or when official duties cease.
+At the end of each Financial Year, anyone holding such property must confirm their holding to the Treasurer.

-26. USE OF CLUB NAME: No member of the Club shall be permitted to use the Club name, logo or any part thereof, in relation to business advertising or other similar activity or in connection with any legal proceeding, without the prior permission of the Board of Directors.
-It is the duty of all members to bring to the notice of the Board of Directors any such use of the Club name and all use of the Club name by non-members.
+26. USE OF CLUB NAME: No member of the Club shall be permitted to use the Club name, logo or any part thereof, for any purpose, without the prior permission of the Club Directors.
+It is the duty of all members to bring to the notice of the Committee any such use of the Club name be it by Club Members or non-members alike.

-27. REGALIA: Any regalia issued (i.e. not sold or officially given as prizes or promotional material) to members or Club officials shall remain the property of the Club, and on termination of their membership or official duties, they shall deliver up such regalia to the Club Secretary.
+27. REGALIA: Any regalia issued (i.e. not sold or officially given as prizes or promotional material) to members or Club officials shall remain the property of the Club, and on termination of their membership or official duties, they shall deliver up such regalia to the Regalia Officer.
 The fee for such non-returned regalia shall be decided by the Committee.
-Prices for the sale of regalia shall be decided by the Committee or its Representatives.
+Prices for the sale of regalia shall be decided by the Regalia Officer/s.

 a) No Badge, logo or banner purporting to represent the Imp Club shall be displayed unless it is approved by the Club.